rlan/convert-csv-schwab2pp/README.md

 * "Wire Received"
 * "Sell" (Not verified)

+Not-yet-supported transactions:

+* ACH deposit and withdrawal
+* Wire withdrawal

-I have actual transactions for only above types of transactions.
+I have actual transactions for the supported transactions.
 "Sell" is an educated guess; I don't have an actual sale.
+If you could share actual transactions for not-yet-supported ones, please let me know.
+Thank you.

 Duplicate transactions: